 "The cardiology fellows and faculty are some of the most brilliant in the field.
 Everyday in the CCU, you are constantly pushed with the complex patients that get admitted to the CCU service.""- Adam Evans (Class of 2018)

-Our EM residents rotate to the Cedars-Sinai Medical Center (CSMC) Cardiac Intensive Care Unit during their R2 year.
+Our EM residents rotate at Cedars-Sinai Medical Center (CSMC) Cardiac Intensive Care Unit during their R2 year.

-With 865 beds CSMC is the largest academic medical center in California.
-The CSMC Cardiology and cardiac surgery program is ranked number 8 in the country by U.S. News and World Report.
+With 865 beds, CSMC is the largest academic medical center in California, and its Cardiology and cardiac surgery program is highly ranked in the country by U.S. News and World Report.
 Housed in the beautiful Saperstein Intensive Care Tower, the Cardiac Intensive Care Unit admits patients with a variety of cardiac conditions, including acute myocardial infarction, decompensated heart failure, and unstable valvular disease.